thkouk00/Clustering/README.md

 Assignment:
 - Lloyd's algorithm
-- LSH
+- Assignment by Range search with LSH
-- Hypercube
+- Assignment by Range search with Hypercube

 Update:
-- PAM improved like Lloyd's
+- K-means
-- K_means
+- Partitioning Around Medoids (PAM) improved like Lloyd’s